|

 only maintained through the support of the army, the Cortes and the Liberals

-constitutional and parliamentary government, dissolved the religious orders,
+parliamentary government, dissolved the religious orders, confiscated the

-confiscated the property of the orders including the Jesuits, and attempted
+property of the orders including the Jesuits, and attempted to restore order

 Maria Cristina